Key Takeaways

 I think I am eligible for SSI benefits.
 What should I do next?

-And find out if you’re eligible for other vital safety net programs by visiting BenefitsCheckUp®, our free, confidential tool.
-We can help you assess your eligibility for SNAP and other programs that can help pay for health care, medicine, food, utilities, and more.
+And if you're looking for more ways to save money, find out if you’re eligible for other vital safety net programs by visiting BenefitsCheckUp®, NCOA's free, confidential tool.
+We can help you assess your eligibility for SSI and other programs that can help pay for health care, medicine, food, utilities, and more.

 Every year, billions of dollars in benefits programs go unclaimed because older adults don't know they’re eligible or how to apply.
 Find out what savings may be available for you, or someone you know.